Blog/CJC-1295 With DAC: Long-Acting GHRH Analog

 How often do you inject CJC-1295 with DAC?

-The standard protocol is 1-2 mg injected subcutaneously once per week.
+The standard protocol is 1-2 mg subcutaneously once per week.
 Advanced users may split into two weekly doses (e.g., 1 mg Monday and 1 mg Thursday).
 Injection can occur at any time of day because the 6-8 day half-life provides continuous activity regardless of timing.
-Beginners should start at 1 mg weekly for 2-3 weeks.
+Beginners should start at 1 mg weekly for 2-3 weeks before adjusting.
+Use our dosage calculator for guidance.

 What is the half-life of CJC-1295 with DAC?

-CJC-1295 with DAC has a half-life of 5.8-8.1 days, as measured in the Teichman 2006 clinical trial.
+CJC-1295 with DAC has a measured half-life of 5.8-8.1 days in the Teichman 2006 clinical trial.
 This is approximately 500 times longer than CJC-1295 without DAC (30 minutes) and 350 times longer than sermorelin (10-20 minutes).
-The extended half-life results from covalent binding to serum albumin in the bloodstream.
+The extended half-life results from covalent binding to serum albumin after subcutaneous injection.

 Can you stack CJC-1295 DAC with ipamorelin?

 Yes.
-This is the most common clinical stack.
-CJC-1295 DAC (1-2 mg weekly) provides continuous GHRH receptor stimulation while ipamorelin (200-300 mcg daily) adds targeted GH pulses through the ghrelin receptor.
-The two pathways are synergistic, producing greater GH output than either peptide alone while maintaining ipamorelin's selectivity.
+CJC-1295 DAC (1-2 mg weekly) plus ipamorelin (200-300 mcg daily) is the most common clinical stack.
+CJC-1295 DAC provides continuous GHRH receptor stimulation while ipamorelin adds targeted GH pulses through the ghrelin receptor.
+The two pathways are synergistic, producing greater GH output than either peptide alone.
+See our CJC-1295/ipamorelin benefits guide for full data.

 Is CJC-1295 with DAC FDA approved?

 No. CJC-1295 with DAC has never been FDA-approved for any indication.
 It progressed through Phase I/II clinical trials under ConjuChem Biotechnologies but was never submitted for FDA approval.
-The company has since dissolved.
-CJC-1295 is available through compounding pharmacies as a research compound with a prescription.
+The company has dissolved.
+CJC-1295 is available through compounding pharmacies as a research compound with a valid prescription from a licensed physician.

 What is the GH bleed effect?

-GH bleed refers to the continuous elevation of baseline growth hormone levels caused by CJC-1295 DAC's persistent GHRH receptor stimulation.
-Normal GH secretion is pulsatile (6-12 pulses per day with near-zero baseline).
+GH bleed refers to the continuous elevation of baseline GH caused by CJC-1295 DAC's persistent GHRH receptor stimulation.
+Normal GH secretion is pulsatile (6-12 pulses per day with near-zero baseline between pulses).
 CJC-1295 DAC raises the baseline so GH never drops to zero.
-Alba et al. (2006) showed that pulsatile secretion persists on top of this elevated baseline.
+Alba et al. (2006) showed that pulsatile secretion persists on top of this elevated baseline, partially preserving the natural GH signaling pattern.

 How long should you cycle CJC-1295 DAC?

 Standard cycles run 8-16 weeks on, followed by 4-6 weeks off.
-The off-cycle allows GHRH receptors to resensitize and GH/IGF-1 to return to baseline.
+The off-cycle allows GHRH receptors to resensitize and IGF-1 to return to baseline before the next cycle.
 Beginners should start with 8-week cycles.
-Extended cycles of 12-16 weeks are common among experienced users.
-Monitor IGF-1 levels and do not resume until they return to pre-treatment values.
+Do not resume until IGF-1 returns to your pre-treatment values at post-cycle testing.
+Monitor fasting glucose and HbA1c throughout.

 CJC-1295 DAC stimulates your pituitary to release GH naturally, with a biological ceiling on output.
 Exogenous HGH bypasses the pituitary entirely, enabling supraphysiologic doses.
-HGH is more potent for muscle growth and fat loss but carries higher risks: pituitary suppression, more severe water retention, and costs $500-3,000 per month versus $150-300 for CJC-1295 DAC.
+HGH is more potent but carries higher risks: pituitary suppression, more severe water retention, and costs $500-3,000 per month versus $150-300 for CJC-1295 DAC.
+For the comparison with FDA-approved GHRH alternatives, see tesamorelin vs CJC-1295.

 The Bottom Line

-CJC-1295 with DAC is the longest-acting GHRH analog available, converting a peptide with a 30-minute half-life into one that works for 6-8 days.
-The Teichman 2006 trial confirmed 2-10-fold GH increases and 1.5-3-fold IGF-1 increases from a single dose in healthy adults.
+CJC-1295 with DAC is the longest-acting GHRH analog available.
+The Teichman 2006 trial confirmed 2-10-fold GH increases and 1.5-3-fold IGF-1 increases from a single dose, with effects lasting 6+ days.
 Weekly dosing at 1-2 mg is the standard protocol, typically combined with daily ipamorelin for dual-pathway synergy.

-The tradeoffs are real.
-The GH bleed effect may impact insulin sensitivity more than pulsatile alternatives.
-Side effects are harder to manage because the compound remains active for days.
+The tradeoffs are real and worth understanding before you inject.
+The GH bleed effect impacts insulin sensitivity more than pulsatile alternatives.
+Side effects are harder to manage because the compound remains active for nearly a week after each injection.
 One safety incident occurred during clinical development.
-No long-term human data exists.
+No long-term human safety data exists.
 Cycle 8-16 weeks on, 4-6 weeks off, and monitor blood work throughout.

 Use our CJC-1295/ipamorelin dosage calculator to plan your protocol.
 For reconstitution, see our peptide reconstitution calculator.
 For how this compound compares to alternatives, see CJC-1295 vs sermorelin and tesamorelin vs CJC-1295.